 Small duty stations are often remote and lack resources.
 We provide morale support in these locations which bring together those stationed there, their families, and the local community.

-We have a long history of funding projects that benefit Coast Guard communities throughout the country funding family recreation centers in Dauphin Island, Alabama; Valdez, Alaska; Sault Ste.
-Marie, Michigan; as well as a swimming pool in Cape Cod, Massachusetts, and a state-of-the-art athletic track at the U.S. Coast Guard Academy in New London, Connecticut.
+We have a long history of funding projects that benefit Coast Guard communities throughout the country funding family recreation centers in Valdez, Alaska and Sault Ste.
+Marie, Michigan; as well as a swimming pool in Cape Cod, Massachusetts, and Petaluma, California, and a state-of-the-art athletic track at the U.S. Coast Guard Academy in New London, Connecticut.

-Community spaces impact both active duty members and their families overall wellbeing providing a safe place for the families to gather and build a community while stationed far from family.
+Community spaces impact both active duty members and their families overall wellbeing.
+These spaces provide a safe place for families to gather and build a community while stationed far from family and familiar surroundings.

 The service is currently undergoing a fleet modernization effort, and to support this initiative we are providing each new vessel's crew with $5,000 to establish their morale, wellness, and recreation fund.
-These new vessels are being named after Coast Guard enlisted heroes and are crucial to the service's mission of curbing illegal maritime activity including counter-drug patrols, conducting search and rescue operations, and more.
+These new vessels are being named after Coast Guard enlisted heroes and are crucial to the service's mission of counter-drug patrols, providing maritime environmental projection, conducting search and rescue operations, and more.